-The U.S. Environmental Protection Agency (EPA) and Wisconsin Department of Natural Resources (DNR) require drinking water utilities to provide an annual Consumer Confidence Report to help consumers understand where their drinking water comes from, so they can make informed decisions about their health and protection of the environment.
+The U.S. Environmental Protection Agency (EPA) and Wisconsin Department of Natural Resources (DNR) require drinking water utilities to provide an Annual Water Quality Report (otherwise known as a Consumer Confidence Report) to help consumers understand where their drinking water comes from, so they can make informed decisions about their health and protection of the environment.
 In this report, you will find:

-- Information about the source of your drinking water - The treatment process that ensures the highest quality water - Results of 2022 water quality testing and compliance with water quality regulations and standards - 2020 Lead and Copper Rule results - Additional educational information and public health announcements
+- Information about the source of your drinking water - The treatment process that ensures the highest quality water - Results of 2023 water quality testing and compliance with water quality regulations and standards - 2023 Lead and Copper Rule results - Additional educational information and public health announcements

-Visit [Milwaukee.gov/water](https://Milwaukee.gov/water) for more information.
+Visit Milwaukee.gov/water for more information.

 This material is available in alternative formats for individuals with disabilities upon request.
-Please contact the City of Milwaukee ADA Coordinator via phone at (414) 286-3475 or email [ADACoordinator@milwaukee.gov](mailto:ADACoordinator@milwaukee.gov).
+Please contact the City of Milwaukee ADA Coordinator via phone at (414) 286-3475 or email ADACoordinator@milwaukee.gov.

 Please provide a 72-hour advance notice for large print and seven days for Braille documents.